Xubuntu/wiki.xubuntu.org/content/qa/report.md

 ## Launchpad

 Xubuntu uses [Launchpad](https://help.ubuntu.com/community/Launchpad)
 for bug reporting.
 To report bugs you will need an account.
-An [\'Ubuntu One\' account](https://login.ubuntu.com/+login) allows you to log in to all the Xubuntu and Ubuntu services and sites, including Launchpad.
+An ['Ubuntu One' account](https://login.ubuntu.com/+login) allows you to log in to all the Xubuntu and Ubuntu services and sites, including Launchpad.

 ## Reporting issues